 By the age of 25 I began experiencing tragedy after tragedy.
 By age 37, I had already experienced the death of a child, the death of a sibling, and the death of a mother in law.
 This had me constantly wondering what would happen next.
 One day my husband said something to me that hit me like a ton of bricks.
 He said, “Some of us are chosen.”
 This resonated with me in a very bone chilling fashion because it caused me to think, “Am I chosen?”
 If I was chosen, then exactly for what had I been chosen.
 Matthew 22:14 says, “Many are called few are chosen.”
 Read the rest of this entry

 For Police Encounters #5 I will focus on a time when I was about 22 years of age.
-During that time (1993) I was living in East Oakland on 55th and Scoville.
-This particular encounter was quick, but remains perplexing and most haunting.
+During that time (1993) I was living in East Oakland on 55th Ave. and Scoville St. This particular encounter was quick, but remains perplexing and haunting.
 During this season of life I lifted weights and worked out five times a week, Monday-Friday.
-Diego’s Power Alley Gym was a classic, popular, and intimate East Oakland spot, so that is where I worked out while I lived in the East.
-Additionally the owner is a pillar of Oakland and was simply a good influence to be around.
-The gym was on Foothill, just a few blocks from my house and it was easy for me to get there on foot.
+Diego’s Power Alley Gym was a classic, popular, and intimate East Oakland spot and that is where I worked out while I lived in East Oakland.
+Additionally the owner is a pillar of Oakland and was a good influence to be around.
+The gym was on Foothill Blvd., just a few blocks from my house and it was easy for me to get there on foot.
 I could simply put on my workout gear, walk to the gym, hit the iron, and walk home.
 Read the rest of this entry